Rafnuss/GeoPressureTemplate/README.md

 # GeoPressureTemplate

-Analysing geolocator data with pressure is full of potential, but the the path is long and the journey can be challenging. `GeoPressureTemplate` is a [Github repository template](https://docs.github.com/articles/creating-a-repository-from-a-template/) for a startup R project to make that journey easier.
+Analyzing geolocator data with pressure is full of potential, but the the path is long and the journey can be challenging. `GeoPressureTemplate` is a [Github repository template](https://docs.github.com/articles/creating-a-repository-from-a-template/) for a start-up R project to make that journey easier.

 ## What is this template and who is it for? :mag_right: